SEO Tips for Beginners – 5 Easy Wins for 2020

 Note: It is true that meta descriptions do not actually influence rankings directly.
 However, getting listed is only half the battle – you need clicks.
 And where a result is clicked more than another this can help improve your ranking through engagement metrics that Google looks at.
 More worrying, a result that is not clicked at all will lose position and drop from the search results.
 The takeaway here is that whilst SEO is important, it should never be at the expense of creating good copy.

-Tip 2: Write descriptive titles and meta descriptions and weave in your key marketing messages to improve your organic traffic and rankings.
+Tip 2: Write descriptive titles and meta descriptions that include your keywords and weave in your key marketing messages to improve your organic traffic and rankings.

 3. Optimise Page Content